Virtual Resolutions for a Product of Projective Spaces

 If the ideal $J \subset S$ is the image of the first map in \eqref{eqn:aCMcurve}, then we have $J = I \cap Q$ for some ideal $Q$ whose radical contains the irrelevant ideal.
 Using Proposition~\ref{pro:resolutionBound}, we can even conclude that $S/J$ is Cohen--Macaulay and $J$ is the ideal of maximal minors of the $4 \times 3$ matrix

 \end{example}

 As an initial step towards our larger goal, we formulate a novel analogue for properties of points in projective space.
 Although any punctual subscheme of projective space is arithmetically Cohen--Macaulay, this almost always fails for a zero-dimensional subscheme of $\PP^{\bbn}$; see \cite{GV}.
-However, by considering virtual resolutions, we obtain the following variant.
+However, we do obtain a short virtual resolution just by choosing an unconventional module to represent the structure sheaf on the punctual subscheme.

 \begin{theorem} Let $Z \subset \PP^{\bbn}$ be a zero-dimensional scheme and let $I$ be its corresponding $B$-saturated $S$-ideal.
 There exists an $S$-ideal $Q$, whose radical contains $B$, such that the minimal free resolution of $S/(I \cap Q)$ has length $\abs{\bbn}$.
 In particular, the minimal free resolution of $S/(I \cap Q)$ is a virtual resolution of $S/I$. \end{theorem}